Buy Invesco High Yield Equity Dividend Achievers ETF For Safe Yield (NASDAQ:PEY)

 Action to Take

-Buy Invesco High Yield Equity Dividend Achievers ETF (PEY) up to $16.50 (pricing as of this writing is $15.20).
+Buy Invesco High Yield Equity Dividend Achievers ETF up to $16.50 (pricing as of this writing is $15.20).
 Protect your downside with a 25% trailing stop.
 Do not adjust your stop for distributions received.
 Ordinarily, I recommend no more than 5% of your capital in any one holding but because of the broad diversification of this fund, I will recommend putting up to 10% of your investable capital in this idea.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.